skycoin/skywire-testnet/cmd/apps/therealssh-client/README.md

 `SSH-client` app implements client for the SSH app.

-It starts RCP interface for `SSH-cli` and handles incoming requests to the remote visor via `skywire` connection.
+It starts RCP interface for `SSH-cli` and handles incoming requests to the remote node via `skywire` connection.

 Please check docs for `SSH` app for further instructions.